mass10/intro-react-nodefest/exercise-3/README.md

 * We make a request to Giphy and when they return the result, we change the image url state.

 1. Write a method called `handleSearch` in our `App` component that, when called, makes a fetch request to Giphy.
 Using `setState`, update the image url and the search term.
+1. It'd be nice to make a fetch when we first come to the page--instead of having a default picture.
+So where should we be fetching in our React component?
+We don't want to make a fetch while React is rendering elements onto the DOM because we'll be blocking progress.
+We want to make sure our component is *mounted* and then update.
+(That was a hint.)
+1. We want to run `handleSearch` inside of the proper method found in this [doc](https://kapeli.com/dash_share?docset_file=React&docset_name=React&path=reactjs.org/docs/react-component.html%23componentdidupdate&platform=react&repo=Main&source=reactjs.org/docs/react-component.html&version=16.6.3).
+1. When you first load the page, you *might* see the original gif if the internet is slow, but it will quickly be replaced by a random gif that we have fetched after the component has rendered.
+Feel free to remove the original gif.

+## Review

+So what happens now is that our React app renders and after the `App` component has mounted, we use `handleSearch` to fetch from Giphy.
+When we receive a response, we use `setState` to update the state of our `App` component.
+This causes another re-render to happen since our `CurrentGif` relies on information from `App`'s state.